-Since July 2019, the Beta Hunt Mine has been operated on an integrated basis with the Higginsville GPF and 100% of the Beta Hunt feed has been processed at HGO.
-The mineral reserve estimate calculations are based on actual costs, production rates and metallurgical factors achieved at these operations.
+Since July 2019, the Beta Hunt Mine has been operated on an integrated basis with Karora's 100% owned Higginsville GPF and 100% of the Beta Hunt feed has been processed at HGO.
+The Mineral Reserve estimate calculations are based on actual costs, production rates and metallurgical factors achieved at these operations.